 EUROSCOLA brings together about 600 students from all over the European Union for a day in Strasbourg discussing aspects of European integration, in multilingual working groups of 100 students.
 It is open to students aged 16-18.

-Please note that all dates for UK schools to attend the Euroscola sessions between January to March 2019 have now been filled.
-It is unclear if any further dates will be made available after the UK leaves the EU on 29 March 2019.
+ATTENTION!
+All dates for UK schools to attend the Euroscola sessions between January to March 2019 have now been filled.
+It is unclear if any further dates will be made available.

 A group of about 600 students and comprising groups from each of the EU countries is invited to spend a day in Strasbourg discussing the effects that European integration will have on their future.
 They do this in multilingual working groups, each of which comprises about 100 members.
 The working group chooses a spokesperson to present the conclusions of its discussions to the participants assembled in a 'plenary sitting' in the Chamber of the European Parliament at the end of the afternoon.
 The participants then vote on these conclusions.